Skip to main content

 What is EASIE SSO, and which providers support it?

 EASIE SSO is a way to deliver enterprise single sign-on over OpenID Connect: an application offers "Sign in with Google" or "Sign in with Microsoft" as managed, organization-wide SSO, enrolling each enterprise by its email domain against a multi-tenant identity provider with no per-customer metadata, certificates, or secrets to exchange.
 Two identity providers support it (Google Workspace and Microsoft Entra ID).
-Clerk created the open specification, published at easie.dev, and implements it alongside SAML and OIDC (Clerk Docs); other vendors have since adopted it, including Ours Privacy.
-As of June 2026, based on the linked provider documentation, those are the publicly documented implementations.
+Clerk created the open specification, published at easie.dev, and implements it alongside SAML and OIDC (Clerk Docs).
+As of June 2026, Clerk is the only authentication platform that publicly implements EASIE SSO as the specification defines it.

 Designed for IT admins, developers, and technical decision-makers evaluating enterprise SSO options, this guide explains what EASIE is, how it works, supported providers, and how it compares to SAML and SCIM.
 It requires only a basic familiarity with OAuth and SAML, rather than expert-level knowledge.